elodrigo/linux_scripts/README.md

 ## Purpose
-To pull changed files from the development computer to the local test server.
+To push changed files from the development computer to the local test server, and backup files from the local test server.

 ## Usage
 #####1.
 Some variables have to be set priorily